 The AOC Q27G3XMN is decent for console gaming.
 Although it can't take full advantage of the Xbox Series X|S or the PS5 due to its 1440p resolution and lack of HDMI 2.1 bandwidth, it still provides a great gaming experience.
 It has a fast response time and low input lag at 120Hz and 60Hz, providing a smooth feel.
 It also offers good picture quality whether you're gaming in HDR or SDR, thanks to its high contrast for deep blacks, and it gets bright enough to fight glare in well-lit rooms.

 The AOC Q27G3XMN is good for the office.
 It has a 27-inch screen with a 1440p resolution, and it has good text clarity.
-It's also good to use in a well-lit workspace as it gets bright enough to fight glare and has good reflection handling.
+It's also good to use in a well-lit workspace as it gets bright enough to fight glare, though it has mediocre reflection handling.
 While its fantastic ergonomics make it easy to adjust, it has narrow viewing angles, so the image looks washed out from the sides.
 It also doesn't have many extra productivity features, like a USB hub, so you can't connect your devices directly to it.

 The AOC Q27G3XMN is very good for content creation.
 It has fantastic accuracy before calibration in the sRGB mode, but some other picture modes have a warm color temperature, resulting in a red tint.
 Its 27-inch screen is big enough for multitasking, and it has fantastic ergonomics that make it easy to share the screen with someone else, but it has narrow viewing angles that make the image look washed out from the sides.
 On the plus side, it's great if you need to edit content in bright or dark rooms, as it gets bright and displays deep blacks with minimal blooming.